Graduation Gift Ideas

 Find a Gift for Your Graduate

 Mom and Dad don’t have to worry too much about giving a gift.
-I mean you are either going to pay tuition or just finished paying it.
-You’re paying for the graduation party.
-Enough! (or at least that’s what I said when mine graduated).
-However if you’re invited to a graduation party or if you are a more generous parent than I was here are some great graduation gift ideas.
+You are either going to pay tuition or you've just finished paying it.
+Plus, you’re paying for the graduation party.
+Enough!
+(Or at least that’s what I said when mine graduated.)
+However, if you’re invited to a graduation party or if you are a more generous parent than I was, here are some great graduation gift ideas.

 - Vacation.
 Europe?
 The Caribbean?
 Hawaii?

 - Car.
 I actually did give my kids a car when they graduated.
 It was a beater, so it didn’t cost much, and I made sure they had no excuse not to go to work.